lfost42/ContactsApp/README.md

 A study in image services, CRUD applications, and object-relational mapping with Entity Framework and PostgreSQL.

-This is my first full-stack project.
-While functional, I am putting it aside while I study software design and will restructure using the DAO design pattern to make each component more modular and scalable.
+This is my first full-stack project, currently a minimal viable product.
+I am putting it aside while I study software design and will restructure using the DAO design pattern to make it more modular, scalable, and maintainable.

 https://lfost42-guestbook.herokuapp.com/